joelshepherd/graphql-temporal/README.md

 You will need a Temporal-compatible JavaScript environment (none of which exist yet), or a polyfill.

+The Temporal proposal's [experimental polyfill](https://www.npmjs.com/package/proposal-temporal) is currently the most complete implementation.
+See the [test's polyfill](src/polyfill.ts) for an installation example.

 ```sh
 $ npm install graphql-temporal
 ```